DavidCEllis/PrefabClasses/docs/why_not_dataclasses.md

 ~16x longer than `prefab_classes`

+## Are you just delaying the imports so a bunch will hit at runtime? ##

+Generally no, but in certain situations yes.

+If you're just making classes and using the dynamic form of prefab then no extra imports will happen at runtime.

+If you want to export `json` the `funcs` module will only import stdlib `json` when `to_json` is called and if a third party dumps function (such as the one from orjson) is not provided.

+When making compiled prefabs the first time a module is imported and the .pyc file is generated, extra modules are needed to perform the compilation and will be imported then.
+Once the .pyc is made, the next import they will not be needed and so are not imported.

+The methods for rewriting to source import some modules on first use, this is simply so they can be available more easily without having a major hit on performance if they are not used.

 ## What about when generating classes ##

 For full performance tests on class generation, check {doc}`extra/performance_tests`